33 Selective Summary Writing

 What is a Selective Summary?

 This sort of summarizing closely resembles how students use sources in college-level research papers, like the ones you will write in ESL 117, ESL 118, and beyond.
-This assignment provides a chance to develop particularly useful academic skills:
+Writing a selective summary provides a chance to develop particularly useful academic skills:

 a) Effective use of a prompt and adherence to assignment guidelines.